-INELIGIBLE for Validation Under the Secure Software Program

-- In-house developed Payment Software that is used only by the company that developed it. - Payment Software that operates on any consumer electronic mobile device that is not solely dedicated to payment acceptance for transaction processing. - Payment Software intended for use on hardware terminals (e.g., PTS POI devices). - Commercial operating systems onto which Payment Software may be installed, unless the operating system is an integrated component of the Payment Software itself. - Commercial database applications that Payment Software may utilize for storage of account data, unless the database is an integrated component of the Payment Software itself. - Other types of commercial software developed for purposes unrelated to transaction processing or Payment Software security characteristics, controls, features, and functionalities-for example, system monitoring or network management services that may be in the same environment as the Payment Software but are not integrated components of the Payment Software.
+Examples of Payment Software ELIGIBLE for Validation Under the Secure Software Program INELIGIBLE for Validation Under the Secure Software Program Software products involved in or directly supporting or facilitating payment transactions that store, process, or transmit clear-text account data.
+Software products developed by the vendor that are commercially available for sale to multiple organizations.
+In-house developed Payment Software that is used only by the company that developed it.
+Payment Software that operates on any consumer electronic mobile device that is not solely dedicated to payment acceptance for transaction processing.
+Payment Software intended for use on hardware terminals (e.g., PTS POI devices).
+Commercial operating systems onto which Payment Software may be installed, unless the operating system is an integrated component of the Payment Software itself.
+Commercial database applications that Payment Software may utilize for storage of account data, unless the database is an integrated component of the Payment Software developed for purposes unrelated to transaction processing or Payment Software security characteristics, controls, features, and functionalities-for example, system monitoring or network management services-that may be in the same environment as the Payment Software but are not integrated components of the Payment Software.